Inharrime District

 Inharrime District is a district of Inhambane Province in southeastern Mozambique.
 Its principal town is Inharrime.
-The district is located at the south of the province, and borders with Panda and Homoine Districts in the north, Jangamo District in the northwest, Zavala District in the south, and with Manjacaze District of Gaza Province in west.
+The district is located at the south of the province, and borders Panda and Homoine Districts in the north, Jangamo District in the northwest, Zavala District in the south, and Manjacaze District of Gaza Province in west.
 In the east, the district is bounded by the Indian Ocean.
 The area of the district is 2744 km2.
 It has a population of 97.471 as of 2007.

 Geography

 The district is elongated from west to east, between the western border of the province and the ocean.
 The principal rivers in the district are the Inharime River, the Nhanitande River, the Nhaliuaue River, and the Inhassune River.
 There are multiple lakes as well.

 The climate is tropical semi-arid in the interior and tropical humid at the coast.
 The annual rainfall at the coast is around 1500 mm, and in the interior it varies between 1000 mm and 1200 mm.